argosatcore/Deb_Dots/README.md

 # Deb_Dots
-⢀⣴⠾⠻⢶⣦⠀
+⢀⣴⠾⠻⢶⣦
 ⣾⠁⢠⠒⠀⣿⡁
-⢿⡄⠘⠷⠚⠋⠀
+⢿⡄⠘⠷⠚⠋
-⠈⠳⣄⠀⠀⠀
+⠈⠳⣄

-A collection of my experiences with Linux in the form of dot files.
-These dotfiles were started with a minimal installation of Debian 10 Buster on 09/10/2020.
+A collection of my experiences with Linux in the form of dot files, started with a minimal installation of Debian 10 Buster on 2020-10-09.
 The contents of this dotfiles were heavily influenced by those of [Spencer Tipping](https://github.com/spencertipping/dotfiles) and [Conner McDaniel](https://github.com/connermcd/dotfiles).
 Now that I have been running GNU/Linux for quite some time, I feel that my configurations have become mature enough to be of the interest of other people.
 Just as the people mentioned above made theirs available -and in the spirit of GNU-, so do I. Reader, may you find something useful in them.

 ---